microsoft/language-server-protocol/_specifications/specification-3-15.md

 	targetUri: DocumentUri;

 	/**
 	 * The full target range of this link.
-If the target for example is a symbol then target
+	 * For example, if the target is a symbol, then target range is the range
-	 * range is the range enclosing this symbol not including leading/trailing whitespace
+	 * enclosing this symbol not including leading/trailing whitespace but
-	 * but everything else like comments.
-This information is typically used to highlight
+	 * everything else like comments.
-	 * the range in the editor.
+	 * This information is typically used to highlight the range in the editor.
 	 */
 	targetRange: Range;

 	/**
-	 * The range that should be selected and revealed when this link is being followed,
+	 * The range that should be selected and revealed when this link is being
-	 * e.g the name of a function.
-Must be contained by the the `targetRange`.
-See
+	 * followed, for example, the name of a function.
+	 * Must be contained by the the `targetRange`.
-	 * also `DocumentSymbol#range`
+	 * See also `DocumentSymbol#range`
 	 */
 	targetSelectionRange: Range;
 }